OCA/helpdesk/helpdesk_ticket_close_inactive/README.rst

 - Go to Helpdesk > Settings > Teams.
 - Select a team.
 - Enable 'Automatic closure of inactive tickets' option.
-- Set number of days to be reached before send a warning notification to the partner.
+- Set the number of inactive days before a warning email is sent, or set it to 0 to disable the warning phase entirely.
+When greater than 0, a warning email template must be selected.
-- Set warning email template or use the one provided by default.
+- Set the warning email template, or leave it hidden (by setting days to 0) to skip warning notifications.
-- Set number of days to be reached before closing ticket.
+- Set the number of inactive days after which the ticket is automatically closed (must be greater than 0).
-- Set closing email template or use the one provided by default.
+- Optionally set a closing email template.
+Leave it empty to close tickets silently without sending a notification email.
+- Set the closing stage that tickets will be moved to when auto-closed.
-- Set stages to be filtered on the domain to execute action.
+- Set stages to be filtered on the domain to execute the action.
+- Set ticket categories to be filtered on the domain to execute the action.

 Bug Tracker
 ===========